The 20 Best Potassium-Aggravated Myotonia Doctors Near Me in Boston, MA

 English

-Basil Darras is a Pediatric Neurologist and a Medical Genetics provider in Boston, Massachusetts.
+Basil Darras is a Pediatric Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Darras is rated as an Advanced provider by MediFind in the treatment of Potassium-Aggravated Myotonia.
-His top areas of expertise are Spinal Muscular Atrophy (SMA), Primary Lateral Sclerosis, Spinal Muscular Atrophy Type 2, Spinal Muscular Atrophy Type 1, and Gastrostomy.
-Dr. Darras is currently accepting new patients.
+He is also highly rated in 42 other conditions, according to our data.
+His clinical expertise encompasses Spinal Muscular Atrophy (SMA), Primary Lateral Sclerosis, Spinal Muscular Atrophy Type 2, Spinal Muscular Atrophy Type 1, and Gastrostomy.

 Experienced in Potassium-Aggravated Myotonia